 I’m not sure if things would be less complicated if we didn’t have chat software.
 I think that complexity is a fundamental characteristic of the VUCA time in which we live.
 VUCA stands for “volatile,” “uncertain,” “complex,” and “ambiguous.”
 It describes a time in which digitalization is becoming more and more prevalent, work structures are changing, hierarchies are dissolving, and previous wisdoms are being questioned.

 VUCA describes the complexity of our world.
 This and the uncertainty associated with it mean that people today are yearning for simplicity.
 For example, I don’t want messages to arrive on a dozen different devices.
 That’s too complex.
-That is because every single message could be important and, if the worst comes to the worst, require an immediate response to make sure things don’t escalate.
+That’s because every single message could be important and, if worst comes to worst, require an immediate response to make sure things don’t escalate.
 Personally, I always try to avoid situations escalating.
 Once a major fire has broken out somewhere, you have to put a lot of effort into putting it out.
 But as long as a fire is still small, we can put it out with simple solutions.
-The more input channels there are, the more I have to go through them to check whether there is smoke inside.
+The more input channels there are, the more I have to go through them to check whether there’s smoke inside.
 That’s very frustrating.

 I hear the same thing all the time from customers and colleagues: can’t we put all of this in one place?
-The clear answer: no, we can’t.
+The clear answer is: no, we can’t.
 We have emails.
 We have chats.
 There are all sorts of messages everywhere that arrive through all sorts of channels.
-There is not only WhatsApp and Facebook Messenger.
-Proprietary messengers are also integrated into LinkedIn, Xing, Instagram, Twitter and all of the other social media platforms out there.
+There’s not only WhatsApp and Facebook Messenger.
+Proprietary messengers are also integrated into LinkedIn, Xing, Instagram, Twitter, and all of the other social media platforms out there.
 And then on top of that, there are the group chat tools we use in our teams.
 Some colleagues use ten to fifteen different messenger solutions without a common input channel.
-If you only use between four and six in your organization, I would like to congratulate you on your discipline.
+If you only use between four and six in your organization, I’d like to congratulate you on your discipline.

 Getting a Grip on Chats and the General Frenzy

 Chats have a much shorter grace period when it comes to replying.
 Often, you get the feeling that you should answer immediately.
-At the end of the day, a chat is something like a personal conversation, and when you talk, you don’t just sit there quietly for a minute after being asked something, or make another phone call and answer first afterward, right?
-In personal one-to-one chats, the perceived urgency and associated pressure are often higher, since I am personally responsible for solving a problem or answering a question, and it obviously depends on me whether the colleague seeking advice can now get on with their work or not.
+At the end of the day, a chat is something like a personal conversation, and when you talk, you don’t just sit there quietly for a minute after being asked something, or make another phone call first and answer afterward, right?
+In personal one-to-one chats, the perceived urgency and associated pressure are often higher, since I’m personally responsible for solving a problem or answering a question, and it obviously depends on me as to whether the colleague seeking advice can now get on with their work or not.

-I am firmly convinced that we should quickly say goodbye to thoughts like these, because otherwise chats are guaranteed to drive us crazy.
+I’m firmly convinced that we should quickly say goodbye to thoughts like these because otherwise chats are guaranteed to drive us crazy.
 I see the following ways of dealing with the fast pace of chats:

 - You can simply ignore or forget the chat request.
-However, that doesn’t initially sound like a particularly sensible strategy, although it is still a very common approach.
+That doesn’t initially sound like a particularly sensible strategy, of course, but it is still a very common approach.
 Many people simply ignore chats.
 At the end of the day, it is a casual medium.
 This may not be a legitimate reason for doing so, but it’s not a capital offense either.

-- You can always attempt to respond with the right answer right away of course.
-If you generally have little to do, that may be less difficult to do.
+- You can attempt to respond with the right answer right away.
+If you generally have little to do, that may be the easier choice.
 And it may even be entertaining.
 It is not a sustainable strategy for most people, however.
 And I wouldn’t want to get used to dealing with things like that.